 In his later life, Newton lived in both Monte Carlo and Los Angeles, California where he wintered at the Chateau Marmont, which he had done every year since 1957.
 On the 23 January 2004 suffered a serious heart-attack while driving his automobile down Marmont Lane from the Chateau Marmont to Sunset Boulevard.
 He was taken to Cedars-Sinai Medical Center where he died.
 His ashes are buried three plots down from the grave of Marlene Dietrich at the Städtischer Friedhof III in Berlin.

-Some of my NEW-ton photomontages are humorous in nature and at the same time making a comment on the global situation right now.
+Some of my NEW-ton photomontages are "Satirical " and humorous in nature and at the same time making a comment on the global situation right now.
 I have for that reason used more or less the same group of indifferent naked models to represent the humans as we are naked from birth naked in death.
 Everything else is cosmetics and uniforms.

 I have on purpose used the same set of nude images and repeated them over and over again the way Warhol did to simulate supermarket products, made for mass consumption.